sadmannn/happy-bday-shehooo/overview.md

      - Yes: "You are the reason my world feels perfect every single day."
      - No: "Oh come on!
 You know you're my everything!"

-5. "Do you love it when I call you my honeybun?"
+5. "Do you love it when I call you by nicknames like: Honeybun, lovebug etc?"
    - Type: Yes/No
    - Responses:
      - Yes: "I knew it!
-My sweet honeybun deserves all the love!"
+My sweet honeybun deserves all the cute nicknames in the world!"
      - No: "Oh, don't lie!
-I know you secretly love it!"
+I know you secretly love all those adorable names!"

-6. "Do you think you're the most beautiful girl in the world?"
+6. "In your opinion, are you the most beautiful girl in the world?"
    - Type: Sliding-No
    - Response: "That's because you truly are, my gorgeous queen."
-   - Features: "No" button playfully slides away
+   - Features: "No" button playfully slides away when attempted to click

 7. "What's one thing I do that makes you smile every time?"
    - Type: Text Input